Gigwa v2 – Documentation

 A1/ IMPORTING DATA

-Choosing “Manage data” then “Import data” from the main horizontal menu leads to a page dedicated to data imports.
+Choosing "Manage data" then "Import data" from the main horizontal menu leads to a page dedicated to data imports, split in two sections accessible via tabs named "Genotype import" and "Metadata import".

 Anonymous users and users with no particular permissions are limited to importing genotyping data into temporary databases that remain accessible for 24h.
-These databases are hidden (only visible to people knowing their precise URL and to administrators).
+These databases are created as public but hidden (only visible to people knowing their precise URL and to administrators).

-Genotyping data may be provided in various formats (VCF, HapMap, PLINK, BrAPI) and in various ways:
+Genotyping data may be provided in various formats (VCF, HapMap, PLINK, Intertek, FlapJack, DArTseq, BrAPI) and in various ways:

 By specifying an absolute path on the webserver filesystem (convenient for administrators managing a production instance used as data portal);

-By uploading files from the client computer (with an adjustable size limit: see section B6.2);
+By uploading files from the client computer (with an adjustable size limit: see section B8.2);

 By providing an http URL, linking either to data files or to a BrAPI v1.1 base-url.

-On the import page, 3 more fields are required:
+On the genotyping data import page, 3 more fields are required:

 Database (not available to anonymous users since a "disposable" database is automatically generated for them): a database may contain one or several projects as long as they all rely on the same reference assembly.
 In the case of very large datasets, for performance-related matters it is however advised to have a single project per database;